Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The First-Mover Window Is Still Open

-Forward-thinking 3PLs are also offering reverse logistics as a value-added service, recognizing that the same optimization technology powering outbound deliveries can power inbound returns.
-Over 90% of supply chain professionals now plan to use AI tools to enhance customer support and improve forecasting accuracy — a signal that AI-driven returns management is moving from pilot to priority.
+Over 90% of supply chain professionals now plan to use AI tools to enhance customer support and improve forecasting accuracy.
+That signals a shift from experimentation to operational priority.

-But for most enterprise retailers, the returns process is still manual, centralized, and slow.
-Returns arrive at a single warehouse, sit in a queue, get inspected by hand, and eventually make their way back to a shelf — if the item hasn’t depreciated past the point of resale.
-This gap between what’s possible and what’s practiced represents a meaningful window of competitive differentiation.
+But for many enterprise retailers, the returns process remains manual, centralized, and slow.
+Returns arrive at one warehouse, wait in a queue, get inspected by hand, and eventually return to stock — if the item has not depreciated beyond profitable resale.

 Also read: Reverse logistics challenges and how to solve them